neptune-greentech/neptune/README.md

 You can change the footer text in the customizer's footer section

+### Child theme

+If you want to create a child theme, you must copy the vendor folder and place in the child theme.

 ## Development

 *Here are some information for development purpose.*